nothingismagick/node-flicks/README.md

 ## Docs

 We created the docs with the über-awesome [JSdoc3](http://usejsdoc.org/) and using the [foodoc template](https://github.com/steveush/foodoc).
-You can see them [here](https://nothingismagick.github.io/Flicks).
+You can see them [here](https://nothingismagick.github.io/node-flicks).

 ## What the FAQ?

-Very sorry to hear that, but it is one of those things that you have to figure out a use for.
+You have a problem?
+We hate problems and are very sorry to hear that, but it is one of those things that you have to figure out a use for.
 If you have found a bug, please report it clearly in Issues - along with OS, Node version and anything descriptive of what you were doing.
 Unfortunately, we cannot support you in implementation.
 This is free software, not free support.

 ## 32-bit